The Rare Monkey picture books are illustrated by Jeffrey Mundell and written and solo-published by me, Joanne Gale.

-In 2014 we completed and Jo solo-published The Rare Monkey with the Colourful Bottom.
-Due to popular demand, in 2016 we created The Rare Monkey Can’t, Couldn’t, Can!
+By the end 2014 The Rare Monkey with the Colourful Bottom was published and ready to share.
+Due to popular demand, in 2016 we created and published The Rare Monkey Can’t, Couldn’t, Can!

-The Rare Monkey Can’t, Couldn’t, Can! is shortlisted for the Rubery Book Award (children’s) 2017.
+This year The Rare Monkey Can’t, Couldn’t, Can! was shortlisted for the Rubery Book Award (children’s) 2017.

-Our books are printed in the UK to the highest standard – this supports local and saves carbon.
+At the mo, I choose to print all our books here in the UK to the highest standard – this supports local and saves carbon.

-We hope you enjoy our books as much as we have enjoyed creating them.
+We both hope you enjoy our books as much as we have enjoyed creating them.
+It’s been an adventure we wouldn’t change.

 How did The Rare Monkey books begin?